ShouvikSaha504/CinemaScope-Analytics---Excel/README.md

 ![CinemaScope-Analytics Dashboard](https://github.com/user-attachments/assets/3f498b30-72ae-46c1-84f4-928afb12128c)

 ### Actionables:
-Leverage high-grossing movies like Avengers: Endgame and Avatar by using them as case studies in your marketing to highlight their success and attract attention.
-Explore partnerships with studios or distributors for co-branded promotions or exclusive content.
-Focus on creating and promoting R-rated content to cater to this dominant audience segment and tailor the marketing campaigns to their preferences.
+Use successful movies like Avengers: Endgame and Avatar in your marketing to show their success and attract attention.
+Partner with studios or distributors for joint promotions or exclusive content.
+Focus on creating and promoting R-rated content to appeal to that audience and adjust your marketing to match their interests.

 ### Conclusion